 From the Earth we receive and to the Earth it shall return.
 The great thing about using natural skincare, body care etc. is that it can help the environment.
 We know how the use of harmful substances such as micro-beads has affected the Earth’s oceans and marine life.
 As a way to prevent further damage, many people are becoming more aware of and turning to natural materials for their skincare.
 By using natural materials, you not only know what exactly is in your product but they will also be biodegradable and more helpful for the environment.

 In many ways, going natural can actually save you splashing the cash by making your own recipes!
 For example, instead of splurging money on an expensive body scrub, you could opt to mix a household oil (a favourite of mine is coconut oil) with sugar/salt and voila – you have an effective body scrub that simultaneously moisturises as well.
 There are tons of recipes depending on what ingredients you want to incorporate.

 Another active ingredient in many skin care products is oats or oat milk.
 If that is a skin saver for you, why not use oats themselves?
 Mix the oats with some water to create a milk and apply to the face.
 The oats and milk can cleanse, clear and brighten the skin whilst providing a light exfoliation.
 It does have the risk of getting a little messy if you use too much, so use sparingly.
 A little goes a long way and it’ll cost you a fraction of the price compared to a regular cleanser.

 4. No to cruelty

-Another great thing about natural skincare is that many of the companies that specialise in these products have a policy against animal testing.
+Another great thing about natural skincare is that many companies like Waterlilies And Company, that specialise in these products have a policy against animal testing.
 If you want to transition to using all cruelty free products, doing research is the best way to find out.
 In addition to not testing on animals, there are natural skincare companies that are affordable, organic and vegan friendly.